 (c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 (d) the directors had prepared the accounts for the financial year ended 31st March2020 on a 'going concern' basis; and

-(f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable
+(f) The directors had devised proper systems to ensure compliance with the provisionsof all applicable

 NUMBER OF MEETINGS OF THE BOARD

-The Board meets at regular intervals to discuss and decide on Company s / BusinessPolicy and Strategy apart from other Board business.
+The Board meets at regular intervals to discuss and decide on Company / Business Policyand Strategy apart from other Board business.
 The Board / Committee Meetings are scheduledin compliance with the provisions of the Companies Act 2013 and the requirement of theListing Agreement/Regulations and the Notice of the Board/Committee Meetings is circulatedto the Directors in advance to facilitate them to plan their schedule and to ensuremeaningful participation in the meetings.

 Usually meetings of the Board are held in Delhi.
 The Agenda of the Board / Committeemeetings includes detailed notes on the items to be discussed at the meeting is circulatedat least a week prior to the date of the meeting.

 The Board met five times in financial year 2019-2020 viz. on 23.05.2019 09.08.201907.11.2019 16.01.2020 and 14.02.2020.
 Detailed information on the meetings of the Boardis included in the report on Corporate Governance which forms part of this Annual Report.